ilifu/ilifu_user_docs/docs/data/data_transfer.md

 #### Using Globus for internal ilifu transfers

 Globus can be used to transfer files internal to ilifu (e.g. from one filesystem to another), by setting the two endpoints as the ilifu DTN.
-However, the performance (< 100 MB/s) is comparable to running `cp`, `mv`, `rsync` or `scp` on transfer@ilifu.ac.za.
+However, the performance (< 100 MB/s) is comparable to running `cp`, `mv`, `rsync` or `scp` on transfer.ilifu.ac.za.
 In the event that a user makes a transfer with Globus (e.g. under poor network conditions, or for long transfers), it is advised that the user [configure a transfer](#configuring-a-transfer) following the instructions above.

 #### Setting Up An Endpoint for Another Data Transfer Node